natanshooman/NatanShooman/index.md

 One of my favorite things has always been reading guides to get inspiration and ideas for something technical.
 I've done some IT consulting work in the community and built a desktop computer.
 My favorite Operating System is macOS and iPad OS.
 Here is my Mac OS Guide that I personally use whenever I'm working on a new computer:

-I'm strongly considering purchasing the new Macbook Air.
-I think that it will be much faster than even the 2000$ Macbook Pro i9 16" laptop that I've been thinking I'll need for college.
-Now that I've purchased an iPad Pro from B&H, I'm strongly considering getting the new M1, Macbook Air since it should be really swift for Xcode App design and for videos editing using Final Cut Pro.
-The browser will also be speedy, just like my iPad Pro.
-I'm convinced that Apple software's future will be done through XCode so that apps work well on iPhone, iPad, and with a few more features on Mac.

 I'm now working on pushing lots of code to the web that I will be coding during my lunch break.
 Look forward to more coming soon.